These trainees have moved on to other things.....and this is what they are up to now!

 Genomic impacts of hybridization between domestic and wild American mink

 Thesis defended April 2017

-Project Description: In 2015, over 8,000 domestic American mink were intentionally released from farms in Ontario.
-While those responsible usually have the animal’s welfare in mind, these actions may have unintentional negative consequences to wild mink because the release of domestic organisms to the wild is widely considered a threat to biodiversity.
-In addition to increased predation, resource competition, and disease introduction, a major threat to biodiversity is the introduction of domestic genes through interbreeding.
-This project aims to characterize functional genes in American mink thought to be associated with traits affected by domestication.
-Through the analysis of these genetic markers I hope to determine how ‘re-introduction’ events are affecting genetic diversity and observe if domestic mink functional genes are persisting in wild populations.
+Project Description: My research focused on characterizing functional genes in American mink thought to be associated with traits affected by domestication.
+Through the analysis of these genetic markers I wanted to determine how ‘re-introduction’ events are affecting genetic diversity and observe if domestic mink functional genes are persisting in wild populations.

 In July 2017, I started working as a Wildlife DNA Research Technician for the Ontario Ministry of Natural Resources & Forestry (Peterborough, ON).